-Irene is everyone’s favourite , it is just a shame that she is quite a small horse and not everyone can ride her.
-She will take around 60 kilos so is great for lightweight adults and perfect for children.
 She is not the most glamorous looking horse but she really is a delight to ride, totally trustworthy but full of energy, often having little trots to keep up with the others (much to the delight of the children riding her) as she likes to be at the back of the ride.
-Irene is very settled in our herd and is great friends with Bracken the Shetland pony .
-As she is getting quite old now she has extra food away from the herd and knows that she gets an extra bowl of food after a ride too – if we don’t bring it quickly enough she will start to beg with her front foot, she does look very cute.
-She also loves a roll in the sand every day and a cosy stable to sleep in at night if the weather is bad , but will tell us what she wants and prefers to be outside otherwise.
+Irene is now lives with Capri and whenever possible enjoys a grassy paddock out by the road, coming in at night to the sand arena where she has access to a comfy stable if she wants it.
+She also has extra hard feed 4 times a day and knows that she gets an extra bowl of food after a ride too – if we don’t bring it quickly enough she will start to beg with her front foot, she does look very cute.
+She also loves a roll in the sand every day.
 She is quite an opinionated old lady, we really love her quirky character.